Nemuro Main Line

-Nemuro Main Line (根室本線, Nemuro Honsen) is a railway line in Hokkaido operated by Hokkaido Railway Company (JR Hokkaido), connecting Takikawa Station in Takikawa and Nemuro Station in Nemuro, including Obihiro and Kushiro.
-Higashi-Nemuro is the most easterly situated station on the Japanese rail system.
+Nemuro Main Line (根室本線, Nemuro Honsen) is a railway line in Hokkaido.
+Following the closure of the Furano-Shintoku section on 1 April 2024 the line is operated by Hokkaido Railway Company (JR Hokkaido) in two sections, being Takikawa to Furano and Shintoku to Nemuro (including Obihiro and Kushiro).
+Nemuro is the most easterly situated station on the Japanese rail system.

 Services

-Local trains operate between Takikawa and Furano 9 times per day, and between Furano and Higashi-Shikagoe 4 times per day.
-Due to typhoon damage sustained in August 2016, the line is closed between Higashi-Shikagoe and Shintoku, and passengers must transfer to a bus.
+Local trains operate between Takikawa and Furano 9 times per day.
+Prior to August 2016 four trains per day operated between Furano and Higashi-Shikagoe.
+Due to typhoon damage sustained that month, the line was closed between Higashi-Shikagoe and Shintoku, and passengers transferred to a bus.

+On 1 April 2024 the Furano-Shintoku section was closed, splitting the line in two.

 The segment east of Shintoku forms part of the trunk route between Sapporo (via the Sekisho Line) and eastern Hokkaido, and has more frequent service, although with decreasing frequencies as the line goes east.
 The limited express train Ōzora runs between Sapporo and Kushiro six times a day, while the Tokachi runs five times a day between Sapporo and Obihiro.
 There are 11 daily local services between Shintoku and Ikeda, 8 daily local services between Ikeda and Urahoro, and 6 daily local services between Urahoro and Kushiro.

 The segment between Kushiro and Nemuro has the official nickname Hanasaki Line (花咲線, Hanasaki-sen).
 There are two rapid trains Nosappu (ノサップ) and Hanasaki (はなさき) which run once a day each.
 Six daily local services operate between Kushiro and Attoko, and four or five operate to the eastern terminus at Nemuro.
 As of late 2022, this segment of the line saw frequent delays and cancellations due to deer incursions causing trains to make emergency stops.

 Nemuro can be reached in a continuous 1,559.2 km train journey from Tokyo Station, which takes a total of just over 15 hours on four trains, departing Tokyo at 6:32 am and arriving in Nemuro at 9:39 pm.